Digital and Business Skills

-We have worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful management career.
+Our Business Management with Finance course is dual accredited by the Chartered Management Institute (CMI), the only chartered professional body in the UK dedicated to promoting the highest standards in management and leadership excellence.
+We have also worked with industry partners to make sure the programme is highly practical, career-focused and industry-informed to prepare you for a successful management career.
 Our staff are here to support your learning; on this course, **100% of students asked agree that staff are good at explaining things** (University of Salford analysis of unpublished NSS 2020 data).
 We are proud to work with our student panel to ensure our teaching is relevant, inclusive and respectful for all.

 You'll also have access to a wide range of opportunities that help you develop your real-world skills, such as live projects, a year's paid work placement and study abroad.

 This programme is also delivered in Bahrain by our partner, British University of Bahrain; visit their website to find out more.

 During your degree, you will have the option to participate in the Study Abroad programme.
 The programmes allows you the chance to spend your second year studying on an international exchange with one of our global partner institutions in Europe, the US or the rest of the world.